thanoskour/React-Node-App/README.md

 npm run start

--The frontend will be available at `http://localhost:3000`, and the backend will be at `http://localhost:3001`.
+- The frontend will be available at `http://localhost:3000`, and the backend will be at `http://localhost:3001`.

 ## Tech Stack